aneilbaboo/deepdialog-node-client/docs/flowlanguage.md

   }
 }
 ```
 The items key can be generated dynamically using a handler.
+See the Advanced Topics section.

 #### Action Objects

-Like items, the actions can be provided as an Array or Object.
+Like items, the actions can be provided as an Array or Object, or dynamically generated using a handler.

 There are several types of action buttons: